vallq/git-basics/README.md

 - [ ] Update the README: add some lines to the end and push them to GitHub
 - [ ] Create a new file called `newfile.txt`, add some contents to it and push it to GitHub
 - [ ] Update newfile.txt and push the changes to GitHub
+- [ ] Open the repository on GitHub and make changes to `newfile.txt`
+- [ ] Pull the changes to your local repository

 ## Discuss